 Jeremy Levesley's Homepage

 Currently I am interested in approximation in Euclidean space and on spheres using radial basis functions, and generalisations of these procedures to locally compact manifolds.
-More recently I have become interested in solving partial differential equations (PDEs) using RBFs.
-Current projects include:
+I am interested in the applications of RBFs in finance, especially practical high dimensional approximation using sparse grid methods.
+I am also involved in forensic applications with fingerprints.
+I am also interested in Smart City and Digital Medicine.
+Current projects include

 - lattice Boltzmann methods for modelling compressible fluid flow (EPSRC funded RA Robert Brownlee); code and pictures available here;